jaysylvester/citizen/README.md

       patterns/
         controllers/
           _head.js
           _header.js  // Doesn't pull data, so it doesn't need a model article.js
         models/
           _head.js
           article.js
         views/
           _head/
-            _head.pug
+            _head.html
           _header/
-            _header.pug
+            _header.html
-            _header-authenticated.pug // A different header for logged in users article/
+            _header-authenticated.html  // A different header for logged in users article/
-            article.pug
+            article.html

 When the article controller is fired, it has to tell citizen which includes it needs.
 We do that with the `include` directive, which we pass via the context in the emitter: